jrenaud90/TidalPy/Documentation/dynamics_x/dynamics.md

 ### Moment of Inertia

-Everything about the spin rate except the moment of inertia comes from the tidal solve, and the moment of inertia is where a body's internal structure enters. `Spin` carries only a simple estimate of it:
+The moment of inertia is where a body's internal structure enters the spin rate. `Spin` carries a simple estimate of it:

 $$C = f M R^2$$

 where $f$ is the constructor's `moment_of_inertia_factor`, the conventional dimensionless factor $C / (M R^2)$.
 A uniform sphere has $f = 0.4$, which is the default.
 A centrally condensed body has less, with the Earth at 0.3307, and no body with non-negative density can exceed $2/3$, the value for all of its mass in a thin surface shell.
 A factor that is not finite or lies outside $(0, 2/3]$ raises `ValueError`.
-That bound deliberately rejects 1.0, so code written against the older ratio-to-a-uniform-sphere convention fails loudly instead of producing a moment of inertia 2.5 times too large.

 This estimate exists as a fallback.
 A `LayeredWorld` that has solved its equation of state has the real structure-resolved moment of inertia, and `world.get_moment_of_inertia()` returns that instead, falling back to the model's formula only when no solve has run.